tulika105/tulika105/README.md

 📚 At **Neuro Web Solutions** (Rajkot), I built the LLM backbone for an edtech platform assessing programming skills at scale.

-🤖 I build agentic AI systems — the kind that reason, route, and recover from failures.
+🤖 I design agentic AI systems that can reason, route decisions, and operate autonomously across complex workflows.

 ---